georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-chapter | integer | The number of the chapter version | integer | The version of the release of the particular chapter status | string | The release status, e.g. "released" or "draft"
+chapter | string | The number of the chapter version | integer | The version of the release of the particular chapter status | string | The release status, e.g. "released" or "draft"